-Vehicle Safety Check - Checking student, faculty, and staff personal vehicles before they leave on break.
+Vehicle Safety Check - checking student, faculty, and staff personal vehicles before they leave on break Safety on Campus - review of tips on how to prevent crime and stay safe on campus

-Safety on Campus - Review of tips on how to prevent crime and stay safe on campus.
-Sexual Assault: Review of the legal definitions of sexual assaults and tips on risk reduction.
-Theft Prevention: Review of tips on preventing thefts.
+Sexual Assault - review of the legal definitions of sexual assaults and tips on risk reduction

+Theft Prevention - review of tips on preventing thefts

-Traffic Law - A question-and-answer session that allows members of the campus community to get answers to their questions about traffic law.
+Traffic Law - a question-and-answer session that allows members of the campus community to get answers to their questions about traffic law

-These are examples of crime prevention programs offered by the UAFS Police Department.
-If there is a program of interest not listed, contact the UAFS Police Department's Crime Prevention Unit at 479-788-7140 to discuss programming opportunities.
+These are examples of crime prevention programs offered by UPD.
+If there is a program of interest not listed, contact the UPD's Crime Prevention Unit at 479-788-7140 to discuss programming opportunities.
 A program can be developed to fit your needs.
-All crime prevention programs are available upon request, and some are scheduled by the UAFS Police Department during appropriate times throughout the school year.
-All programs given by the UAFS Police Department encourage students, faculty, and staff to work with the police and be responsible for their personal safety and the safety of others.
+All crime prevention programs are available upon request, and some are scheduled by the UPD during appropriate times throughout the school year.
+All programs given by the UPD encourage students, faculty, and staff to work with the police and be responsible for their personal safety and the safety of others.

-VAWA Definitions of Dating Violence, Domestic Violence, and Stalking.
+Dating Violence, Domestic Violence, and Stalking